Hance to Serve as Chancellor Emeritus in 2014

 Since Hance became chancellor in December 2006, the TTU System has grown from two institutions to four with the addition of Angelo State University and the newly formed Texas Tech University Health Sciences Center at El Paso.

-Construction projects, either completed or under way, total nearly $800 million since his arrival at the TTU System, and enrollment in TTU System universities has increased by more than 45 percent.
+Construction projects, either completed or under way, total more than $700 million since his arrival at the TTU System, and enrollment in the TTU System universities has increased by more than 45 percent.

 In September 2010, Hance and the TTU System launched a capital campaign that raised $1.069 billion—the most successful financial campaign in the history of the TTU System.